ipfs/ipfs-blog/src/_blog/2021-05-31-distributed-wikipedia-mirror-update.md

 ## How to help co-hosting this?

-You can run your own IPFS node and co-host a subset of wikipedia, store a full copy, or even follow collaborative cluster to pull in future updates automatically.
+You can run your own IPFS node and co-host a subset of Wikipedia, store a full copy, or even follow collaborative cluster to pull in future updates automatically.

 It is also possible to donate co-hosting costs by pinning specific CID to a remote service.